t-davidson/SOC542/2023/github_setup.md

 6. Finally, you can use Github to get the latest version of all the course files (including this one!) on your computer.

 Return to RStudio and click the `File` tab at the top of the page and select `New Project...` from the dropdown.
 This will open up the project wizard.
 Click the `Version Control` option then `Git`.
 Paste the URL for this project (https://github.com/t-davidson/SOC542) into the Repository URL box and select an appropriate directory to store it (this is where the files will all live).
-When you're read, click `Create Project`
+When you're ready, click `Create Project`

-You will see a window pop up and then you will return to RStudio.
+You will see a window pop up and then you will return to RStudio when the process is completed.
 If you look in the `Files` pane you should see the files from the course.
 You should also see a tab titled `Git` at the top.
 Now, whenever there is an update to the course, all you need to do is click the downwards facing green arrow to "pull" the files onto your computer.

+Now you can simply pull the changes from the course website on your computer every week with a click of a button!

 ## Using Github for homework assignments